oliver23484/gpt4AllCodeExp/TestCases.md

-## This is the response by gpt44all when I did not train on any data.
+## This is the response by gpt44all when we did not train on any data.
 This is the response it got from its pre-trained context.

 > Question: